 b) Floor area, sleeping.
 In every dwelling unit of two or more rooms, every room occupied for sleeping purposes by one occupant must contain at least 70 square feet of habitable space, and every room occupied for sleeping purposes by more than one occupant must contain at least 50 square feet of habitable space for each occupant.
-However, in a mobile home every room occupied for sleeping purposes by one occupant must contain at least 50 square feet of habitable space for each occupant must contain at least 50 square feet of habitable space; by 2 occupants, at least 70 square feet of habitable space; and by more than 2 occupants, at least an additional 50 square feet of habitable space for each additional occupant.
+However, in a mobile home every room occupied for sleeping purposes by one occupant must contain at least 50 square feet of habitable space; by 2 occupants, at least 70 square feet of habitable space; and by more than 2 occupants, at least an additional 50 square feet of habitable space for each additional occupant.

-Among Applicants with equal preference status, the PBV wait list is organized by the regular date-time selection process for each bedroom size.
+Among Applicants with equal preference status and applicable bedroom size, the PBV wait list is organized by the regular date-time selection process for each bedroom size.

-L.1 PROJECT-BASED VOUCHER REFERRALS
+L.1 PROJECT-BASED VOUCHER REFERRALS: Offender Reentry Program